Skip to main content

 Email or DM the admissions team and ask:

-3. Who are the mentor coaches, and how were they vetted?
+3. Who are the named teaching faculty, and how were they vetted?

 A serious program will answer all six clearly.
 A video shop will dance around them.